shalins/shalinshah.me/_posts/2012-10-14-set-up-your-amazon-ec2.md

 <h3>Keep MySQL In Good Shape</h3>

 Over time your MySQL tables will get fragmented and queries will take longer to complete.
 You can keep your tables in top shape by regularly running OPTIMIZE TABLE on all your tables.
-But, since you’ll never remember to do this regularly, we should set up a cron job to do this.
+But, since you'll never remember to do this regularly, we should set up a cron job to do this.

 Open up your crontab file:
 <code>crontab -e</code>